junxit/us-congress-bills-110/bill.md

 >   - **(5)** a description of how the applicant will assess the success of the program.
 > - **(d)** *Selection criteria* The Secretary shall award grants under this section on the basis of the following criteria, at a minimum:
 >   - **(1)** The ability of the applicant to carry out the proposed activities.
->   - **(2)** The extent to which the applicant will coordinate the activities of the Center with other entities as appropriate, such as State and local governments, utilities, universities, and National Laboratories.
+>   - **(2)** The extent to which the applicant will coordinate the activities of the Center with other entities as appropriate, such as State and local governments, utilities, institutions of higher education, and National Laboratories.
 >   - **(3)** The appropriateness of the applicant’s outreach program for carrying out the program described in this section.
 >   - **(4)** The likelihood that proposed activities could be expanded or used as a model for other areas.
 > - **(e)** *Cost-sharing* In carrying out this section, the Secretary shall require cost-sharing in accordance with the requirements of section 988 for commercial application activities.